Stanford-BioE80/Stanford-BioE80.github.io/_docs/w8preclass.md

 ### Case-2: Blinking Square

-We've also uploaded a second video, titled w8_preclass_video_2.mov, which depicts single blinking square (100μmx100μm) containing about approximately 5,000 cells.
+We've also uploaded a second [videos to Canvas](https://canvas.stanford.edu/courses/98999/files/folder/Course%20Materials/w8_preclass), titled w8_preclass_video_2.mov, which depicts single blinking square (100μmx100μm) containing about approximately 5,000 cells.
 Please watch it.

 NOTE: if you have a hard time finding or playing the video upload to Canvas, you can find it in [the original paper](https://www.nature.com/articles/nature08753).
 You can also use the paper as a reference in answering the questions below.